PratikMane0112/beginner-friendly-issues/README.md

 **Steps to Make Pages Responsive:**

-1.Use media queries in your CSS to adjust styles for different screen sizes.
+1. Use media queries in your CSS to adjust styles for different screen sizes.
-2.Use relative units like percentages or em instead of fixed units like px.
+2. Use relative units like percentages or em instead of fixed units like px.
-3.Utilize flexible grid systems or frameworks like Bootstrap.
+3. Utilize flexible grid systems or frameworks like Bootstrap.

 ```
 @media (max-width: 600px) {